s-charvin/Note/emotion/3.论文记录/{50}_Multi-Task Learning as Multi-Objective Optimization.md

 Efficient Optimization for Encoder-Decoder Architectures

-The MTL update described in Algorithm 2 is applicable to any problem that uses optimization based on gradient descent.
+The 多任务学习 update described in Algorithm 2 is applicable to any problem that uses optimization based on gradient descent.
 Our experiments also suggest that the Frank-Wolfe solver is efficient and accurate as it typically converges in a modest number of iterations with negligible effect on training time.
 However, the algorithm we described needs to compute $\nabla_{\boldsymbol{\theta}^{s h}} \hat{\mathcal{L}}^{t}\left(\boldsymbol{\theta}^{\text {sh }}, \boldsymbol{\theta}^{t}\right)$ for each task $t$ , which requires a backward pass over the shared parameters for each task.
 Hence, the resulting gradient computation would be the forward pass followed by $T$ backward passes.
 Considering the fact that computation of the backward pass is typically more expensive than the forward pass, this results in linear scaling of the training time and can be prohibitive for problems with more than a few tasks.

 We now propose an efficient method that optimizes an upper bound of the objective and requires only a single backward pass.
 We further show that optimizing this upper bound yields a Pareto optimal solution under realistic assumptions.
 The architectures we address conjoin a shared representation function with task-specific decision functions.
-This class of architectures covers most of the existing deep MTL models and can be formally defined by constraining the hypothesis class as
+This class of architectures covers most of the existing deep 多任务学习 models and can be formally defined by constraining the hypothesis class as

 $$
 f^{t}\left(\mathbf{x} ; \boldsymbol{\theta}^{s h}, \boldsymbol{\theta}^{t}\right)=\left(f^{t}\left(\cdot ; \boldsymbol{\theta}^{t}\right) \circ g\left(\cdot ; \boldsymbol{\theta}^{s h}\right)\right)(\mathbf{x})=f^{t}\left(g\left(\mathbf{x} ; \boldsymbol{\theta}^{s h}\right) ; \boldsymbol{\theta}^{t}\right)